 - Loss of the decedent’s income

-- Value of the deceased’s household contributions
+- Value of household contributions

 - Loss of financial support